AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/Assets/asset-status-mapping.md

 }
 ```

 The asset or asset type's  StreamReferences field has an Id property.
 To assign a status mapping to an asset or asset type, the value assigned to the Id property must match the StreamReferenceId of the status mapping object.
-Using the status mapping example above, AssetStreamReferenceId is assigned to the asset in the following example. <!-- Should this be AssetStreamReferenceId1? -->
+Using the status mapping example above, AssetStreamReferenceId1 is assigned to the asset in the following example.

 ```
 {